ArianNasser/MemeGeneratorBot/README.md

 Component Description:

     1. Hello
-        the Hello function replys to a !hello with "hello!"
+        the Hello function replies to a !hello with "hello!"

+    2. Meme
+        Meme Function replies to !meme with a meme url pulled using API

 //need information on how changes can be pushed to the live bot